connorjnel/connorjnel/README.md

 =======================
 Frontend Developer
 ------------------
-I've been coding for a about 5 years now, mainly Frontend with CSS and JS.
+I've been coding for a about 5 years now, mainly Frontend.
 Recently started learning backend with Node and Python*

 *   🌍  I'm based in England
 *   🧠  I'm learning Launch School Python Track